-Florida, that's what hope is - that thing inside us that insists, despite all evidence to the contrary, that there are better days ahead.
+lowa, that's what hope is - that thing inside us that insists, despite all evidence to the contrary, that there are better days ahead.
 If we're willing to work for it.
 If we're willing to shed our fears.
 If we're willing to reach deep down inside ourselves when we're tired and come back fighting harder.

-Hope!
 That's what kept some of our parents and grandparents going when times were tough.
 What led them to say, "Maybe I can't go to college, but if I save a little bit each week my child can; maybe I can't have my own business but if I work really hard my child can open one of her own."
-It's what led immigrants from distant lands to come to these shores against great odds and carve a new life for their families in America; what led those who couldn't vote to march and organize and stand for freedom; that led them to cry out, "It may look dark tonight, but if I hold on to hope, tomorrow will be brighter."
+It's what led immigrants from distant lands to come to these shores against great odds; what led those who couldn't vote to march and organize and stand for freedom; that led them to cry out, "It may look dark tonight, but if I hold on to hope, tomorrow will be brighter."